 Improve your Riding is designed for those who wish to enhance their understanding of horses and their ability to ride.
 This course is tailor-made around participants and we find that most riders enrol from one course to another, using it as the equivalent of a weekly riding lesson.

 Students must be at least 14 years of age.
 You should be able to walk, trot and canter confidently.
 You should also be able to ride comfortably without stirrups.
-Please ring Stephanie Meadows, Centre Manager, to have a chat prior to the course to ensure that it is right for you.
+Please ring Sally Foskett, Centre Manager, to have a chat prior to the course to ensure that it is right for you.
 Tel: 07970 726830

 In order to ensure the welfare of our horses, we operate a personal weight restriction of no more than 13 stone.
 All riders will be weighed prior to the start of the course.